john-m24/john-m24.github.io/markdown/reclaiming-liberty.md

 Do yourself a favor and **delete the distractions** in your life to make it easier for yourself to take the first step.
 You may ask, what’s a distraction?

-By definition (Oxford Languages), a distraction is “a thing that prevents someone from giving full attention to something else.**”** In this context, it’s something that is preventing you from giving your full attention towards achieving your goals.
-For example, ask yourself if your social media use helps you achieve your goals more than it hurts.
-It may do **both**, though if it hurts more than it helps, it’s worth considering it a distraction and deleting it.
+By definition (Oxford Languages), a distraction is “a thing that prevents someone from giving full attention to something else.**”** In this context, it’s something that prevents you from giving your full attention to achieving your goals.
+For example, ask yourself:

+**Does your social media use help you achieve your goals more than it hurts?**

+It may do **both**, though if it hurts more than it helps, it’s a distraction, so delete it.
 This can be temporary — consider it a **reset**.

 Now, think about something you want to do or learn and get started.
 You don’t need a master plan.